"Remember, I am with you always to the end of the age" (Mt 28:20)

 Bones writhe, mouth gape open in throttled breath

-'Ecce homo', God not one more less plucked
+'Ecce homo'—God, not one more soul plucked

 Harsh and alone, groans, whimpers to one's own

-Hoping one kindly soul would hear, listen
+Hoping one kindly soul hearkens, listens

 To poor man's soul roaring, begging, crying